 Please call 226-978-0101 or email firstname.lastname@example.org to cancel your viewing, in as much advance as you can.

 1.3 Can I lease as an individual?

 For our apartments, both individuals and groups are welcome.
 Our houses are only open to groups.

 1.4 What’s the leasing procedure?

 After in-person touring/online viewing, if you are interested to move forward, please reach us at 226-978-0101 or email@example.com to make a reservation.
-Your legal name, email address and phone number is needed to create a lease.
-Last month rent deposit and a $200 refundable key deposit need to be paid to secure the room under your name.
+Your legal name, email address, and phone number are needed to create a lease.
+Last month's rent deposit and a $200 refundable key deposit need to be paid to secure the room under your name.

 1.5 What documents are needed to complete a signing?

 Here is a checklist for you.
 You can click here to view all the templates.